-Personal growth happens in the most interesting ways sometimes.
+While preparing for retirement, personal growth happens.
 Since my early retirement journey began in late 2014, I figured it’d be a race to the finish line.
-Sprint fast to get through the next hellish 5 or 6 years.
+Sprint fast to get through the next hellish 5 or 6 years, not caring about being a better employee whatsoever.
 I was worried I might not reach that finish tape, and get canned for losing focus (or growing a mustache…)

 Well, here I stand, a little over four years later.
 Still employed and staring down a likely promotion, of all things.
 Strange as that sounds, I think it’s probably more common than not for FIRE types.
 Chances are, if you’re driven to make, save, and invest your money wisely, you might just wind up applying that same drive and determination at work.